cubimedrub/macworp/Readme.md

 # MAcWorP - Massive aCcessible Workflow Platform

-MaCWorp is a web application to give workflow developers a simple way to make their workflows easily accessible via a web browser for everyone.
+MaCWorP is a web application to give workflow developers a simple way to make their workflows easily accessible via a web browser for everyone.

 * What it **does** for you
     * Graphical user interface for